 When children start school a pre-writing phase is the ability to tell a story with a beginning, middle and end.
 Teach this structure during your travel storytelling and it will be a bonus

-Plane activities that involve playing with something – best airplane activities for kids
+Plane activities that involve playing with something – best airplane activities for kids – all screen free.

 - A bag of goodies… for younger children, eg, 12-24 months a bag of random things can keep them entertained for hours. a keychain, a pair of old sunglasses, hair ties, an old necklace… each item is pulled out with care, because once they have seen the item and played with it, often they aren’t interested again!